-- Remove mower blades.
-Refer to procedure in Sharpen Mower Blade instructions. - 2.
-Remove gearbox cover (two machine screws) and PTO shaft guard (two 1/4-20 bolts). - 3.
-Remove two (2) 3/8-16 mounting bolts from each blade drive gearbox and lift the entire gearbox assembly from the deck (including PTO drive shaft). - Remove the screws securing the cover plates on the gearboxes and remove the covers.
+- 1. Remove mower blades.
+Refer to procedure in CHECKING/SERVICING for Sharpen Mower Blade instructions. - 2.
+Remove gearbox cover (two machine screws) and PTO shaft guard (two 1/4-20 bolts). - Remove two (2) 3/8-16 mounting bolts from each blade drive gearbox and lift the entire gearbox assembly from the deck (including PTO drive shaft). - 4.
+Remove the screws securing the cover plates on the gearboxes and remove the covers.
 Remove all covers to be sure oil is completely drained from all gearboxes.